 You can add rich snippets to your CMS pages, such as Blog, About, and Contact Us.

-Rich Snippets for social media: Add Open Graph meta tags in order to provide richer content and higher click-through rate in URLs shared on social networks.
+Add Open Graph meta tags in order to provide richer content and higher click-through rates in URLs shared on social networks.

 Display ratings and category descriptions in search results.

-Rich Snippets for product pages: Let you customers see prices, special offers, availability, product images, reviews and limited offers directly on search results pages.
+Let your customers see prices, special offers, availability, product images, reviews and limited offers directly on search results pages.

-Breadcrumbs: Display page’s hierarchy in search results, e.g. Company > Category > Subcategory > Product.
+Display the page’s hierarchy in search results, e.g. Company > Category > Subcategory > Product.

 So there isn’t much information available to help convince a user to click through to your website.
 Rich snippets give you the opportunity to attract those additional clicks.